GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index-draft.md

 ### Update configuration file

 Modify the values in the configuration file before running the app.
-Use the values from the OAuth Client you created in the last step as follows:
+Use the values from the OAuth Client you created in the last step:

 clientConfig.js: